calum-hand/ChemScI/README.md

 Through providing a consistent API, it is hoped that newly developed featurisations for cheminformatics can be readily incorporated and hence provide easy access to the informatics community.

-## Design Notes
-* Featurisers and converters are all written using `snake_case` covnention rather than `CamelCase` to reinforce their callable nature.

 ## TODO
 ### Features